eth-educators/eth-docker-docs/website/docs/About/Overview.md

 while allowing the user choice when it comes to the exact client mix they wish to run.

 Recommended hardware, whether your own hardware or a VPS, is:
-- 16+ GiB of RAM - some clients such as Nethermind recommend 32 GiB
+- 32 GiB of RAM - 16 GiB works but can be challenging depending on client mix
 - 4 CPU cores
-- 2TB SSD - 1TB can work with some client combinations but is very tight; 2TB affords more room for growth
+- 2TB ["mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) - neither QLC nor DRAMless.
+1TB can work with some client combinations but is very tight; 2TB affords more room for growth

 ## Node components